-WHILE pensioners and other vulnerable people can be particulary at risk each winter, summer heatwaves can also prove lethal.
+WHILE pensioners and other vulnerable people can be particularly at risk each winter, summer heatwaves can also prove lethal for some.

 The Mayor of London and the Government need to act quickly, decisively and urgently to deal with this threat to Londoners' health.

 The mayor could start by targeting black cabs, which are responsible for a third of the particulate pollution in central London.
 He could also reverse his decision to drop the mid-year inspections for taxis, which previously resulted in 2,300 polluting cabs being taken off the road and cleaned up each year.